RoiGerber/Garage-Manager-CRMG/README.md

   the whole point is filtering the contacts and sending them a costum sms, for example: sending all the jeep owners that new spare parts arrived and they are sold in 50% discount

+  the contacts and their details are organized in a Json file, therefore can easily be transfared to an excel table.